 - Find meaning in helping others

-- Seek out the latest health information and enjoys sharing it with others
+- Seek out the latest health information and enjoy sharing it with others

 - Practice self-care and healthy boundaries